-Author has written 4 stories for Naruto, and Code Geass.
+Author has written 6 stories for Naruto, Code Geass, and Life is Strange.

 Yo so I've been here for a while now so I guess you can call me senpai... if you want to.